mplesser/azcam/docs/docs/azcamserver.md

 ```
 [Documentation for the Display class](autocode/display.md)

-### Server Tool

-The server tool is used by console applications to communicate with an *azcamserver* process.

 ### Focus Tool

 The focus tool controls focus observations used to determine optimal instrument or telescope focus position.
 This code is usually executed in the console window although a server-side version is available on some systems. `focus` is an instance of the *Focus* class.